-The session name must exactly match the host name.
+The session name must exactly match the host name (mentioned in the prerequisites).
 Proper naming of the Workspace Automated Sign-on session is critical.

 If you are not sure, enter any session name now, and edit it before testing the connection.